 Start by cutting the beef into bite-size pieces.
-It’s easy to leave them on the large size, but really cut them nice and small.
+It’s easy to leave them on the larger size but really cut them nice and small.

 Now, put your beef chunks in there and shake it all around.
 If you need to, massage it a little bit to get in-between and around all the pieces of meat.
-There shouldn’t be any loose starch/spices because it should all be adhered to the meat.
+Most of the starch/spices should all be adhered to the meat.

 Cut up an onion, mince some garlic, and chop some mushrooms (if you like them).

 Add your beef bouillon (this is the best bouillon, ever) to the hot water so it will dissolve all of its yumminess into the water.